Recovering America’s Wildlife Act: Bill Would Boost Bird Funding

 June 13, 2018

 A bipartisan bill introduced in the House of Representatives offers a new funding stream for state wildlife programs—including efforts to help hundreds of bird species in decline that need urgent conservation action.
-[Update: the Senate version of this bill was introduced to the Senate on July 18, 2018.]
+(The Senate version of this bill was introduced to the Senate on July 18, 2018.)

-Dubbed the “Recovering America’s Wildlife Act” (or HR 4647), the bill proposed by Representatives Jeff Fortenberry of Nebraska and Debbie Dingell of Michigan would dedicate $1.3 billion of federal energy revenues annually toward conservation in all 50 states and five territories.
+Dubbed the “Recovering America’s Wildlife Act” (or HR 4647), the bill proposed by Representatives Jeff Fortenberry of Nebraska and Debbie Dingell of Michigan would dedicate $1.3 billion of preexisting federal revenues annually toward conservation in all 50 states and five territories.
+[Update: This bill was reintroduced by Rep. Fortenberry and Rep. Dingell in the 116th United States Congress on July 12, 2019.]

 Game species in the U.S. currently benefit from two revenue streams that come from hunting—the Pittman–Robertson excise tax on sporting arms and ammunition and the federal Duck Stamp program.
 RAWA would create the first dedicated funding stream for nongame wildlife.
 Without tapping into taxpayer money, RAWA funds would access a fraction of the revenues the government receives from energy and mineral leases on federal lands and waters.